 Unfortunately, no matter how many precautions a bicyclist takes, sometimes accidents occur due to negligent drivers.
 If you have been hurt in a bicycle accident or your loved one has been killed, you should talk to an attorney about how the civil laws in the area may apply to your situation.

 Currently, Washington, D.C., Virginia and Maryland have contributory negligence laws that affect bicycle accident victims, so it is important to speak to an attorney if you have been injured.
 These laws place a heavy burden on victims, as they must prove that they are not at all responsible for an accident that occurred, in order to collect damages.
 This is different from most states, which have comparative negligence laws.
 For more information about this subject, you can check out this blog post sponsored by attorney Kelly Fisher.

 If you have been injured in a bicycle accident, our attorneys offer experience, compassion and success.
-Our firm has more than 30 years of experience working on behalf of those hurt by inattentive drivers in Washington, D.C., Maryland and Virginia.
+Our firm has more than 30 years of experience working on behalf of those hurt by inattentive drivers in Washington, DC.